 They’ve Hugged Your Pet

 Have you thought about hugging them?
-Ok, you should probably ask before you go doing so but our veterinary technicians are the nurses of the pet world.
+Ok, you should probably ask before you go doing so (and probably not in the pandemic) but our veterinary technicians are the nurses of the pet world.
 They perform a thankless job of restraining, cleaning, expressing, injecting, drawing blood and many other tough tasks that put them in harm’s way each and every day.

 Vet Techs Are Extremely Dedicated